killerducky/killerducky.github.io/shogi/study_plan.md

 * D-Tier
     * Making tier lists (Kappa)

-For some people the B-Tier things might be the most fun.
-It might look like I'm discouraging you from chatting on Discord, but quite the opposite!
+For some people the B-Tier things are the most fun.
+It looks like I'm discouraging you from chatting on Discord, but quite the opposite!
 It's great to meet people who share your interest in Shogi, and that can help motivate you to play more.
 But I encourage you to actually play Shogi, not just talk about it!

+And if you have any fun Tier lists, please share them in the Discord (Kappa)!

 ## The Plan